-The total number of estimated Environmental Health Officer hours required to deliver the food service for 2022/2023 as outlined in this plan is 13,601.5 hours.
-This equates to 8.47 full time equivalent environmental health officers (based on 1606 hours per FTE).
-This does not account for time spend on corporate training or (e.g.) unexpected leave; nor does it reflect that while the allocation of EHO resource above is 7.5 FTE, the food team had been operating with vacant posts equivalent to 2.2 FTE officers for 2021/2022.
-However, 1.6 FTE was returned or allocated to food service delivery from June 2022.
-A deficit of 0.6FTE remains due to a maternity cover which has not been filled.
-To deliver the food service for 2022/2023 as outlined above, there is a current shortfall of 1.57 FTE officers.
-Therefore, delivery of the food service, as outlined in this plan, will be continually monitored and reviewed to ensure priority is given to food service delivery on a risk based approach and based on available staffing resources at any given point in time.
+The total number of estimated Environmental Health Officer hours required to deliver the food service for 2023/2024 as outlined in this plan is 12436.5 hours.
+This equates to 8.86 full time equivalent environmental health officers (based on 1403 hours per FTE).
+This does not account for time spend on corporate training or (e.g.) unexpected leave; nor does it reflect that while the allocation of EHO resource above is 7.3 FTE, the food team operated with vacant posts equivalent to 1.7 FTE officers for 2022/2023.
+A deficit of 1.0 FTE remains due to a maternity cover which has not been filled due to an ongoing restructure within the department.
+To deliver the food service for 2023/2024 as outlined above, there is a current shortfall of 1.5 FTE officers.
+Therefore, delivery of the food service, as outlined in this plan, will be continually monitored and reviewed to ensure priority is given to food service delivery on a risk-based approach and based on available staffing resources at any given point in time.